 I was born at the Coulston Foundation on May 20, 1987, to my father, Mack, and mother, Jody.
 My mother was a good parent, but when I was only 10 hours old, I was taken from her and sent to be raised by humans in a laboratory nursery.

-After that, I was almost continuously used in invasive biomedical research until 1999, when I was 12 years old.
-When I was only two years old, I was subjected to multiple research studies, which continued over the next several years.
-I was forced to endure frequent anesthesia with ketamine, blood draws, liver biopsies and injections with mysterious “test materials.”
+I was continually used in invasive biomedical research during the first 12 years of my life.
+When I was only two years old, I was subjected to multiple research studies.
+I was forced to endure frequent anesthesia with ketamine, blood draws, liver biopsies, and injections with mysterious “test materials.”
 In one study, I had a lymph node surgically removed.
-I was also used in studies of the toxic effects of Theophylline (an anti-asthma drug), ibuprofen, and Lovastatin (a cholesterol-reducing drug), even though all of those drugs were already approved for use in humans before I was used in those experiments.
+I was also used in studies of the toxic effects of ibuprofen, theophylline (anti-asthma), and lovastatin (cholesterol-lowering), even though all of these drugs were already approved for use in humans before experiments were begun on me.